aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 redirect from there.

-Make sure that your `fetchSinglePokemon` action creator returns the promise and any `.then`s you take on to the end return the pokemon.
+Make sure that your `fetchSinglePokemon` action creator returns the promise and any `.then`s you tack onto the end return the pokemon.
 The reason for this is that when chaining calls to `then` the return value of the previous is passed as the input to the next.
 This can be handy for gradually building up a value, in our case we want to do two things with the same input, so we must pass it through.